niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-horizontal-multi-screen)=
 #### Horizontal Multi Screen
 [Horizontal Multi Screen](consoles-nintendo-game-and-watch-horizontal-multi-screen) is the 6th series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
-It included two LCD panels in a horizontal right-to-left folding clamshell unit.
+It includes two LCD panels in a horizontal right-to-left folding clamshell unit.
 Its first game, *Mario Bros.*, was released on [March 14, 1983](timeline-1983-03-14).

 ```{figure} ../images/consoles/nintendo-game-and-watch-horizontal-multi-screen.jpg